XingYu-Zhong/Open-ChatGPT-Plugins/README_EN.md

 print(assistant.run('Please check the historical stock data of Guizhou Maotai for yesterday'))
 ```

 Note: The API service must be run first.
-For the API service, refer to the [StockMarketAssistant](https://github.com/XingYu-Zhong/StockMarketAsisstant) project🔗.
+For the API service, refer to the [StockMarketAssistant](https://github.com/XingYu-Zhong/StockMarketAsisstant) project🔗.Or check out the official openai project[plugins-quickstart](https://github.com/openai/plugins-quickstart)

 View currently available assistants
 ```python